ECL Square

 PD, LGD and EAD Modelling Framework

-Translate policy into model architecture using PD, LGD, EAD, term structure logic, calibration discipline, and portfolio fit that remain explainable.
+Translate policy into PD, LGD, EAD, term structure logic, calibration discipline, and portfolio-fit evidence that reviewers can challenge.

 Model architecture should remain readable